jaysylvester/citizen/README.md

 - Support for Jade and Handlebars templates with more on the way

 __citizen's API is stabilizing, but it's still subject to change.__ Always consult [the change log](https://github.com/jaysylvester/citizen/blob/master/CHANGELOG.txt) before upgrading.
+Version 0.7.0 has many breaking changes.

 Have questions, suggestions, or need help?
 [Send me an e-mail](http://jaysylvester.com/contact).
 Want to contribute?
 Pull requests are welcome.